moveit/moveit_tutorials/doc/moveit_commander/moveit_commander_tutorial.rst

  plan goal
  execute

-This is slightly inefficient, but the advantage is that the ``plan`` command allows you to visualize the computed motion plan in Rviz before you actually issue the execute command.
+This is slightly inefficient, but the advantage is that the ``plan`` command allows you to visualize the computed motion plan in RViz before you actually issue the execute command.

 For a list of supported commands, you can type ``help``.
 To exit the ``moveit_commander`` interface you can type ``quit``.